page-up-arrow

 World Suicide Prevention Day

-Suicide occurs across all age, economic, social, ability, racial, gender and ethnic boundaries.
-Suicides can be difficult to understand, especially when we are unaware a person is struggling.
-There is no one universal sign that a person may be struggling with their mental health or suicide.
-As many in our community continue to face mental health and addiction challenges that arose or escalated during the COVID-19 pandemic, now more than ever we need to encourage awareness, reduce stigma, and provide support.
-Suicide is complex and we do not have all the answers.
-However, we know that effective treatments and support options that provide hope are available.
+Suicide occurs across all ages, economic, social, ability, racial, gender and ethnic boundaries.
+People in equity-deserving groups are at higher risk for suicide.
+Suicide can be difficult to understand, especially when we are unaware a person is struggling.
+There is no one universal sign that a person may be struggling with their mental health or having suicidal thoughts.

+This year’s international theme is “Changing the Narrative.”
+Through this, we aim to work together to create a movement of preventative action, to recognize the impact of suicide and share resources and support for those who are struggling.
+At times, the work of suicide prevention can feel overwhelming, but even small actions can make a huge difference.
 Join St. Joe’s Mental Health and Addictions Program in recognizing World Suicide Prevention Day by promoting awareness, increasing access to resources, and learning how to support loved ones who are struggling.

 Ways to help a loved one who may be struggling: